 Installing multiple Ring devices?
 The Ring Protect Plus plan ($10/month or $100/year) includes cloud storage for unlimited Ring devices at a single location.

-Part of your ring of protection
+Part of your ring of security

 - provides a 720p HD view of who's ringing the doorbell